SupplyChainEngineerMSc/Media_player_with_adjustable_timestamps_for_subtitles/README.md

 # Media_player_with_adjustable_timestamps_for_subtitles
 Media player with adjustable timestamps for the subtitles.
+A key feature is that timestamps for subtitles can be adjusted while the video continues to play.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)